loov/enumcheck/README.md

 * [ ] make it work across packages
 * [ ] better error messages
 * [ ] check based on comment
+* [ ] make sure it actually works and doesn't crash